Advice sheet on Hepatitis B

 - Infected mothers can pass the virus to their unborn baby

 Some people have no symptoms but carry the virus in their blood.
 Such people are known as Hepatitis B carriers.
 Many carriers will not know they are infectious and will not have had any symptoms.
+The only way you will know if you have Hepatitis B is by a blood test which your Doctor can arrange for you.

 - If you inject yourself, never share needles or syringes with other people